cyschneck/centerline-width/README.md

 Transect span describes the number of points that are averaged to generate the slope of the width line (example: transect_span_distance=3, average of three slopes).
 The slope of the width line is  orthogonal to the average slopes measured along the transect span

+If the span is odd then the width line will be generated at the position of the middle of the span on n/2.
+If the span is even, then the width line will be generated at 1 + n/2, for example, `[A, B, C, D]` will generated a width line at point `C`

 ![transect_span_distance](https://raw.githubusercontent.com/cyschneck/centerline-width/main/data/doc_examples/span_description.png)

 | transect_span_distance=6 | transect_span_distance=30 |